CarlosRello/Credit_Risk_Analysis/README.md

 # Credit Risk

 ## Overview
-We are running an analysis for LendingClub needs to predict the credit card risk for futures leads and .
+We are running an analysis for LendingClub

 ## Results
 - Oversampling